 Figure 2.
 Flow, zone, and sensor diagram of one of the activated sludge aeration basins at the BWRRF.
 Orange arrows indicate the direction of flow through the basin.
 Zones 4-8 are aerated and have individual DO sepoints for each zone.
 Red boxes indicate nitrate sensors, blue boxes indicate DO sensors used in DO control, and the purple box indicates the ammonia sensor used in ABAC control.

-The DO concentrations in Zones 6, 7, 8, and 9 of the aeration basins were continuously monitored using Endress Hauser (Reinach, Switzerland) COS61D optical DO sensors.
-In these zones, blower flowrate and valve position are also monitored and recorded in SCADA.
+The DO concentrations in Zones 6, 7, 8, and 9 of the aeration basins are continuously monitored using Endress Hauser COS61D optical DO sensors (Reinach, Switzerland).
+In these zones, blower flowrate and inlet valve position are also monitored and recorded in SCADA.
 AmmoLyt® Plus 700 ion-selective ammonia sensors from YSI (Yellow Springs, OH) are located in the aeration basin influent channel and in all three aeration basins in Zone 7.
-Ion-selective nitrate/nitrite sensors from YSI are located in Zones 3 and 9 of each basin; and the effluent channel after the final polishing aeration basin has an AmTax and NitraTax online analyzer (HACH, Loveland, CO).
+Ion-selective nitrate/nitrite sensors from YSI are located in Zones 3 and 9 of each basin; and the effluent channel after the final polishing aeration basin has an AmTax and NitraTax online analyzer (Hach, Loveland, CO).
 Aeration basin influent flow rates, wastewater temperature, and pH of the plant influent were also monitored.
 Online sensors were regularly maintained and calibrated by operations staff and readings periodically compared to laboratory results.

 Data are collected and managed in the GE Proficy® system.
-For analysis, data was exported in 5-minute intervals into Microsoft Excel and imported to the statistical platform, R, for analysis.
+For analysis, data were exported in 5-minute intervals into Microsoft Excel and imported to the statistical platform, R, for analysis.
 Observations that were identified as “Bad” within the Proficy system (i.e., due to sensor calibration or during power loss) were not used.
-For QA/QC, all Proficy exports were kept in their native format.
+For quality control, all Proficy exports were kept in their native format.

-The control configurations analyzed are outlined below (Table 1).
+The control configurations analyzed in this study are outlined below (Table 1).
 A conventional DO aeration control method with a DO setpoint of 2.5 mg/L is considered the experimental control.
 Three ABAC configurations were tested, including 3.5 mg/L and 4.0 mg/L setpoints (at the middle of the aeration basin) and a 90 second and 300 second time delay between control updates.

 Table 1.
 Control configurations tested vary by which is the “control” variable (i.e., outer/master loop in cascade control), the master setpoint for the control variable, and the delay term for the master PID loop